samuelvermeuln/media-kit-360-player/README.md

 # Presentation Media Kit
 Introducing two essential components to enhance visual experiences in your web applications:

 **SpinImages360 Component:** Create interactive 360-degree image galleries with drag or autoplay functionality.
 Customize behavior and appearance while supporting event notifications for seamless integration.
+Additionally, the component offers zoom functionality in the form of a magnifying glass and optimized treatment for mobile devices, ensuring a smooth user experience across various platforms.

 **RenderVideo Component:** Empower your applications with video rendering and playback control.
 Features include autoplay, loop, mute, and customizable controls.
 Specify source and fallback URLs for consistent video delivery.